Setting up a videoconference in the mLab

 Lower the projector screen by pressing the DOWN button on the wall panel behind the iMac.
 Once the screen has reached the bottom of the projected image, press STOP.
 (Watch out, it'll take out the camera if you aren't careful.)

-You are now ready to start a videoconference with someone on the big screen.
-Follow these instructions to connect.
-Make sure to sit in front of the camera (at the conference table) with the Phoenix at the center of the table so the people on the other end can both see and hear you.
+Once all these steps have been completed, follow these instructions to connect.
+Make sure to sit in front of the camera (at the conference table) with the Phoenix at the center of the table so the people on the other end can both see and hear.
 To adjust the volume on the Phoenix, press the up and down arrows to the right of the power button.

 The Phoenix Quattro can work as a conference phone, on its own or connecting between a regular phone call and your Skype session.
 Using a standard phone cable, connect the Phoenix to the jack labeled "Phone" in the small floor box in the center of the room.
 That jack is on the same phone line as the desk phone in the room, (503) 459-4619.
 You can answer a call by pushing L1 on the Phoenix.
 To make a call, use the desk phone (since the Phoenix doesn't have a dial pad).
 Just like any extension in your house, after the Phoenix is online you can hang up the desk phone.
 Hit L1 on the Phoenix to hang up.